Ganj-e Badavard

 Ganj-e Badavard (New Persian: گنچ باداورد Ganǰ-i Bādāward, literally "the treasure brought by the wind") was the name of one of the legendary eight treasures of the Sasanian king Khosrow II (r.
 591-628) according to the majority of Persian sources.
+According to legend, it was a Byzantine fleet of 100 (some sources say 1,000) ships carrying gold, silver, coins and jewels as well as the Holy Cross that was bound for Ethiopia or another destination.
+After being caught in a storm, the ships were blown off-course and taken by the Persians.
 According to the Shahnameh, however, it was also the treasure of the legendary Kayanid king Kay Khosrow.